eem2314/eem2314/README.md

 I'm Edward (Ed) Earnest Meyer.
 Mis amigos latinos me dicen Lalo.
-I retired from The Boeing Company 10 years ago, and in retirement I've written a few papers dealing with flutter, an instability caused by a structure moving in a fluid.
+I retired from The Boeing Company in 2012, and in retirement I've written a few papers dealing with flutter, an instability caused by a structure moving in a fluid.
 My focus is on practical methods for predicting flutter in real structures (usually aircraft) including multiple nonlinearities.

-Currently I'm working on adding uncertainties to nonlinear flutter calculations, hopefuly leading to a publication.
+Currently I'm working on whirl flutter, a hazard affecting propeller-driven aircraft, which are seeing a resurgence, e.g. in evtol aircraft.

 I have written a set of programs I'm calling Flaps which I use for the calculations in my papers; I'd like to make it available to